ted-ncg/labs/05-spring-mvc-rest.md

 1. Inside the `accountInfo` method, instantiate a new `Account` object, set its ID to the incoming `accountId` from the path, set the `balance` to some amount, and then return the object.

+1. Run the `CanteenApplication` from within IntelliJ IDEA
+   * Right click on the `CanteenApplication` file and then select "Run..."

-1. Run the `CanteenApplication` from within IntelliJ IDEA -- once you see something like the following, you can go to the next step:
+   * Once you see something like the following, you can go to the next step:

    ```
    2017-08-27 09:37:21.351  INFO 11472 --- [  Main] s.b.c.e.t.TomcatEmbeddedServletContainer : Tomcat started on port(s): 8080 (http)